AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/overview.md

 Basically you will hit the ground running with your new AEM as a Cloud Service project!

-## AEM Documentation Journeys {#documentation-journeys}

-[A Documentation Journey](/help/journey-documentation/documentation-journeys.md) ties together many different and perhaps complicated topics and features by providing a narrative that helps the reader, who can be new to AEM, understand and solve a business problem from beginning to end, while assuming minimal prior topic or AEM knowledge.

-Documentation Journeys are designed around best practices principles, informed by Adobe's latest research, proven implementation experience from Adobe consultants, and feedback from customer projects.

-If you want to know how Adobe recommends how to how to get your team onboarded onto your new AEM as a Cloud Service application, this is where to start!

 ## Audience {#audience}

-The onboarding journey is written specifically for the **system administrator**.
+The onboarding journey is written specifically for the **system administrator** of customer's new to AEM as a Cloud Service and to AEM in general.
 The system administrator is the individual who is first contacted by Adobe after your AEM as a Cloud Service contract is signed, and is typically the first person to access and set up your AEM as a Cloud Service resources.
 If you are reading this, you are likely the system administrator.

-The system administrator manages all aspects of their organizations AEMaaCS users, from access to permissions.
+The system administrator manages all aspects of their organization's AEMaaCS users, from access to permissions.
 However the system administrator must interact with other personas along the way.

 |Persona|Description|Role in Journey|
 |---|---|---|